-Alicia Milligan is a native Portlandian and received her academic training in Geography and GIS from Portland State University.
+Alicia Milligan is a Portlandian and received her academic training in Geography and GIS from Portland State University.
 She has a strong passion for GIS and human geography, as well as teaching.
-Her master’s research incorporates both of these fields of geography using public participation GIS to map Sense of Place in Mt.
+Her master’s research incorporated both of these fields of geography using public participation GIS to map Sense of Place in Mt.
 Hood National Forest.
 Additionally, Alicia loves the design aspect of cartography and has been an integral team member in publications such as Upper Left Cities and disaster resilience projects from the 2015 Nepal earthquakes.
+As a Faculty Instructor and Geospatial Programs Advisor at PCC, Alicia hopes that her passion for geography and GIS will inspire students and others to explore the many possibilities this field has to offer.
 Alicia’s diverse interests bring valuable insight and resources for guiding students with their academic interests.
 Outside of teaching, Alicia is well connected with the Portland GIS community and is the President of ORURISA Emerging Professionals.
-As an adjunct instructor at PCC, Alicia hopes that her passion for geography and GIS will inspire students and others to explore the many possibilities this field has to offer.
 Being an advocate of outdoor recreation, Alicia spends her extra time bouldering, climbing, backpacking, hiking and spending time in nature with her husband and two kids.